T3kton/t3kton.github.io/source/contractor/Introduction.rst

 You are also free from vendor lock in.
 If a new Cloud provider comes along, they don't need to have an AWS like API to use them, just a Foundation subclass provider that talks to that Cloud provider's API and you are set.
-Same if a new class of hardware comes along (ARM servers anyone ;-) ) or a new way of approaching hosting (the next thing after containers).
-You can truly be "serverless" (I know another buzzword, meaning your deployments are agnostic as to the technology they are being deployed on).
+Same if a new class of hardware comes along (ARM servers anyone?) or a new way of approaching hosting (the next thing after containers).
 And you don't have to try to fit all your use cases into one silver bullet.
 You can have a nice auto-scaling Container Cloud/Swarm with your micro services right next to standard VMs running the databases and object storage.
 All with one "pane of glass"

 Ok, back to business, buzzword dropping disabled...

-Back to business
+Back to Business
 ----------------

 One final piece of the deployment puzzle, the **Dependency**.
 This is to make sure